 Here are the most common questions we’ve been asked and how to respond.
 If you have one in the list, just holler in the comments and I’ll respond.

 57% of all social media advertising dollars are invested with Facebook, which is starting to approximate Google’s stranglehold on search.
-But how to justify the budget and effectiveness?
+But how to justify the A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. and effectiveness?
 How do you make paid, owned, and earned media work together to make you look good?

 Kaila Colbin of MediaPost notes that Facebook’s marketing team recommends a “trilogy” of “targeting the right folks, making really smart ads, and measuring everything.”

 So you’ll see in our approach how we keep bringing the conversation back to a business goal, then back it up with data.
 Data wins arguments.